- Fast results

 Need Help?
 (888) GET LABS

-Your healthcare provider can determine your recent smoking activity or tobacco exposure through a nicotine test.
+Your healthcare provider can find your recent smoking activity or tobacco exposure through a nicotine test.
 Nicotine is a chemical found in tobacco that stimulates the brain and makes you addicted to smoking.
 As a result, it is the primary biomarker for tobacco use tests or smoking tests.

 You may need to take a nicotine test, including the assessment of its metabolites, to comply with your treatment plan or as part of your rehabilitation for nicotine addiction.
 To pass the test, you will have to refrain from smoking for a specific length of time.